 - a) Career History (Experience) Report

 - b) Project/Design Report

-- c) Relevant forms

-2. Examination by two examiners
+- 2. Examination by two examiners

-- a) Interview (30 minutes 1 hour) - i.
-Questions relating to the two submitted reports - ii.
-What, why, engineering concepts, decisions made, etc. - b) Essay writing (2 questions, 1.5 hrs each) - i.
-On candidate's training & experience, 2 questions to be given by interviewer after interview, candidate to select one of the 2. - ii.
+- a) Interview (30 minutes 1 hour)

+- b) Essay writing (2 questions, 1.5 hrs each)

+- On candidate's training & experience, 2 questions to be given by interviewer after interview, candidate to select one of the 2.

+- ii.
 On Code of ethics, 8 questions available on website, interviewer will select 2 of the 8 for candidate to choose one.